mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 corresponding cumulative distribution of the score.
 Furthermore, let
 $\mu=E(X)=\int_{a}^b x \cdot f(x) dx$ be the expectation of $X$.
 In what follows we will assume that the distribution is such that the expectation exists.
-Assuming a total of $n$ candidates we assume that their abilities/scores are independently and identically sampled from this distribution, i.e.
+Assuming a total of $n$ candidates, we ascertain that their abilities/scores are independently and identically sampled from this distribution, i.e.

 $$